 - 15.11.1 The funding of \$1.5m set aside by the LDA for 'make safe' of the Canberra Brickworks as part of the proposed development does not provide for safe public access, restoration or adaptive re-use of the site.
-The funding is clearly inadequate and certainly does not provide for the stated 'Restoration of the Canberra Brickworks to create a major new destination in Canberra' (LDA 2013 page 2) or the 'conservation of local heritage by the restoration of the Brickworks' (LDA 2013 page 26). - 15.11.2 The 2013 proposed development differs markedly from community consultations in the preparation of the 2010 proposed development, where restoration and

-- 15.11.3 The operation of the Brickworks ceased in 1976 and public access and use of the buildings for markets was stopped in 1985 because the building structures had become unsafe.
+The funding is clearly inadequate and certainly does not provide for the stated 'Restoration of the Canberra Brickworks to create a major new destination in Canberra' (LDA 2013 page 2) or the 'conservation of local heritage by the restoration of the Brickworks' (LDA 2013 page 26). - 15.11.2 The 2013 proposed development differs markedly from community consultations in the preparation of the 2010 proposed development, where restoration and adaptive re-use of the Brickworks site was a key priority for the community.
+These views remain strong among the community in 2014. - 15.11.3 The operation of the Brickworks ceased in 1976 and public access and use of the buildings for markets was stopped in 1985 because the building structures had become unsafe.
 Since that time the kilns and other building infrastructure have not been maintained and this neglect of the structures for over 38 years has led to their deterioration. - 15.11.4 A site survey was undertaken on 17 February 2010 (Conservation Management Plan, LDA 2010), to assess the existing conditions and identify remedial work required to make the buildings stable and weather tight.
 The works identified are intended to conserve the buildings and slow any further deterioration in the short to medium term.
-The works are not intended to restore any of the buildings and ongoing maintenance works would still be required. - 15.11.5 The work required to make the Brickworks buildings safe is documented in the Conservation Management Plan prepared for the LDA by Lovell Chen (LDA 2010 Conservation Works Schedule, Attachment C).
-This work schedule is well beyond the \$1.5m allocated by the LDA for 'make safe' works let alone the work required to remediate or restore the Brickworks. - 15.11.6 The survey identified 97 remedial works required to make the buildings stable and weather tight to conserve the buildings and slow any further deterioration (Attachment C).
+The works are not intended to restore any of the buildings and ongoing maintenance works would still be required.

+- 15.11.5 The work required to make the Brickworks buildings safe is documented in the Conservation Management Plan prepared for the LDA by Lovell Chen (LDA 2010 Conservation Works Schedule, Attachment B).
+This work schedule is well beyond the \$1.5m allocated by the LDA for 'make safe' works let alone the work required to remediate or restore the Brickworks. - 15.11.6 The survey identified 97 remedial works required to make the buildings stable and weather tight to conserve the buildings and slow any further deterioration (Attachment B).
 The survey found the buildings in variable condition and a number suffering from vandal damage.
 Most of the equipment was removed following closure of the Brickworks leaving openings in walls and roofs.
 Some works were carried out after the closure of the brickworks but were often unfinished, abandoned or subsequently removed.
 Those 97 items of conservation works listed in the Conservation Management Plan are essential to prevent further decline of the buildings. - 15.11.7 Some of the essential maintenance works are significant, particularly for the Staffordshire Kiln, which is of particular heritage value.
 The Conservation Management Plan states: